kohlschutter/jacline/README.md

 - Extends the "Super-Sourcing" paradigm with "Common-Sourcing", i.e., having the same Java source definitions for JavaScript/JVM targets along with the occasional native JavaScript file that replaces the vanilla Java implementation for the JavaScript context.
 - Enables "Closeable" support (e.g.  in try-with-resources) for native JavaScript class implementations.
-- Provides a simplified Service Provider Interface implementation via ServiceLoader
+- Provides a simplified Service Provider Interface implementation ("ServiceLoader")
 - Improves the interaction with outside JavaScript code using custom annotations, such as:
   - `@JsImport`: Declares that the annotated interface has an implementation that is supplied by some external JavaScript code.